zachrewolinski/stat-214-gsi/computing/psc-instructions.md

 For example, we used such an interactive session when we set up the environment to test that it works correctly.

-Note: `interact` on Bridges-2 is effectively equivalent to `srun --pty` on the SCF cluster (in fact `interact` just calls `srun --pty` with

 ### Efficiently using the Bridges-2 jupyterhub

-Most of your computing will probably be done by submitting jobs, and most of your development/experimentation will probably happen locally or on the SCF jupyterhub (without a GPU).
+Most of your computing will probably be done by submitting jobs, and most of your development/experimentation will probably happen locally (without a GPU).
 However, if you need to interactively experiment with a GPU, the Bridges-2 jupyterhub is a good option.

 On the [web interface](https://ondemand.bridges2.psc.edu), click "Jupyter Lab: Bridges2".
 Here are the parameters to set: